ibm-cloud-docs/openshift/openshift_images.md

     Example output:
     ```
     NAME                      TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)     AGE
-    docker-registry    ClusterIP      172.21.xxx.xxx    <none>          5000/TCP                     36d
+    image-registry            ClusterIP   172.21.199.210   <none>        5000/TCP    37h
-    kubernetes         ClusterIP      172.21.xxx.xxx    <none>          443/TCP,53/UDP,53/TCP        36d
-    registry-console   ClusterIP      172.21.xxx.xxx    <none>          9000/TCP                     36d
+    image-registry-operator   ClusterIP   None             <none>        60000/TCP   37h
-    router             LoadBalancer   172.21.xxx.xxx    169.xx.xxx.xxx   80:31049/TCP,443:30219/TCP   36d
     ```
     {: screen}
-2. Create a secured route for the `docker-registry` service that uses `reencrypt` TLS termination.
+2. Create a secured route for the `image-registry` service that uses `reencrypt` TLS termination.
 With re-encryption, the router terminates the TLS connection with a certificate, and then re-encrypts the connection to the internal registry with a different certificate.
 With this approach, the full path of the connection between the user and the internal registry is encrypted.
 To provide your own custom domain name, include the `--hostname` flag.
     ```
-    oc create route reencrypt --service=docker-registry
+    oc create route reencrypt --service=image-registry
     ```
     {: pre}
-3. Retrieve the hostname (**HOST/PORT**) and the **PORT** that were assigned to the `docker-registry` route.
+3. Retrieve the hostname (**HOST/PORT**) and the **PORT** that were assigned to the `image-registry` route.
     ```
-    oc get route docker-registry
+    oc get route image-registry
     ```
     {: pre}
     Example output:
     ```
     NAME              HOST/PORT                                                                                                  PATH      SERVICES          PORT       TERMINATION   WILDCARD
-    docker-registry   docker-registry-default.<cluster_name>-<ID_string>.<region>.containers.appdomain.cloud             docker-registry   5000-tcp   reencrypt     None
+    image-registry   image-registry-openshift-image-registry.<cluster_name>-<ID_string>.<region>.containers.appdomain.cloud             image-registry   5000-tcp   reencrypt     None
     ```
     {: screen}
 4. Edit the route to set the [load balancing strategy](https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html#load-balancing){: external} to `source` so that the same client IP address reaches the same server, as in a passthrough route setup.
 You can set the strategy by adding an annotation in the `metadata.annotations` section: `haproxy.router.openshift.io/balance: source`.
 You can edit the configuration file from the **OpenShift Application Console** or in your terminal by running the following command.
     ```
-    oc edit route docker-registry
+    oc edit route image-registry
     ```
     {: pre}